Eccleston, St Helens: People and culture

 A resident of Eccleston is known as an "Ecclestonian".
 Accents in Eccleston vary from that of a St Helens accent through to a more well spoken northern English accent.
 The people of Eccleston are mainly of Eccleston or St Helens origin with family in the area.
 Eccleston is an area with households mainly comprising families and the elderly.

 Religion is still quite vibrant in Eccleston with several churches including St Julie (Roman Catholic), Christ Church (Church of England) and Our Lady Help of Christians, Portico (Roman Catholic).
 Eccleston Methodist Church closed in May 2006.
 The former United Reformed Church on Kiln Lane closed in 2005 and the site has now been redeveloped into retirement homes.
 Ethnicity is approximately 98% British/Irish White.
 The Eccleston Carmelite Monastery, founded in 1914 at Springfield House, former home to the Walmesley-Cotham family, closed in 2015.

 Community activities revolve around church and school festivals and fêtes.
 The Lester Drive Centre is run by Eccleston Old People's Welfare Committee.

 In terms of sport, the area is home to the amateur Rugby League team Eccleston Lions.
 There are also teams for the youngsters of Eccleston, including Millfields and Bleak Hill.

 Education

 Eccleston has some of the best primary schools in the borough, including one of the top three primary schools, Eccleston Mere.
 Other schools include St. Julie and Eccleston Lane Ends.
 De La Salle High School is also located in Eccleston.
 Schools in the area have good outdoor, IT, special needs and catering facilities.

 Famous people

 Richard Seddon (1845–1906), 15th Prime Minister of New Zealand, was born in Eccleston and attended the local grammar school.
+He donated the choir stalls to Christ Church Eccleston which are decorated with carvings of symbols of New Zealand.